josmar-crwdstffng/angular/aio/tools/examples/README.md

 - `testing`: For CLI-based examples that are related to unit testing.
 - `universal`: For CLI-based examples that also use `@nguniversal/express-engine` for SSR.

-There are also the following special folders:
+There are also the following special directories:
 - `common`: Contains files used in many examples.
   (See the [next section](#example-config) for info on how to exclude common files in certain examples.)